Green Tomato Cakes

 If you grow your own - there will be the inevitable stubborn green tomatoes at the end of the season.
 When I was a child I remember wrapping them individually using small squares of newspaper so that they would ripen in their own time, the semi ripe ones were stood side by side on a sunny windowsill, some would go into chutney but never into cake.
 If you slice a green tomato and taste it they are really quite yummy, almost apple like, being firm and not too juicy so I decided to give it a go.

-When ready to bake – preheat the oven to 180 degrees centigrade
+When ready to bake – preheat the oven to 170 degrees centigrade (fan assisted).

 Start by cutting the tomatoes into half or quarters if large then pop into a food processor with the blade fitted and blitz for a few seconds until the fruits are roughly chopped but not pureed.